 This season, we’re proud to introduce the Clarks Collective: five incredible activists championing authentic social change.
 From mental health awareness and LGBTQ+ rights to greater racial equality, these trailblazers are committed to creating a brighter future for us all – bringing to life Clarks’ new global campaign, For the World Ahead.
 Through spotlighting their stories and supporting their chosen charities and initiatives, we’re ready to lead the way.
 After all, we’re originators, not imitators.
 It’s who we are, who we’ve always been.
 And to change the world of tomorrow, we’re doing things differently today.

 Clarks International believes that the principle of equality of opportunity is fundamental to the company's operations.
-Our long held aim is to provide just and fair treatment for all employees.
-We will not discriminate on the grounds of sex, age, disability, marital status, colour, race, religion, ethnic origin, sexual orientation or gender reassignment.
+Our long-held aim is to provide just and fair treatment for all employees.
+We will not discriminate on the grounds of sex, age, disability, marital status, color, race, religion, ethnic origin, sexual orientation or gender reassignment.